Orthopaedic hand surgery is a broad term that includes different types of procedures. The procedure may be carried out for many reasons, including:

 Artificial Joint Replacement

 Rheumatoid arthritis of the knuckles may cause deformity and damage.
-This can result to the fingers “drifting” sideways and away from the thumb.
+This can result in the fingers “drifting” sideways and away from the thumb.
 The condition can significantly reduce hand function and can be severely painful.
 When using the hand becomes extremely challenging, surgery will be performed to replace the knuckles with small artificial joints (which acts as flexible hinges).
 The procedure can enhance finger positioning, minimize pain, and improve hand function significantly.

 Carpal Tunnel Release

 When there is undue pressure on the median nerve as it passes through the carpal tunnel, carpal tunnel syndrome develops.
-The condition can result to numbness and a pins and needles sensation in the fingers.
+The condition can result in numbness and a pins and needles sensation in the fingers.
 In some cases, carpal tunnel syndrome surgery might be required to ease nerve pressure.
 Patients will have to wear a bulky bandage on the hand and wrist for a week or two after the surgery and stitches will be removed after 10 to 14 days.

 While patients can already use their hands again by that time, doing heavy tasks is still prohibited.
 However, it is important to make it a point to move the fingers to keep the tendons and the nerve from getting caught up in the scar tissue (which can develop after the surgery).
 Patients should be able to fully recover in a month or two although getting all the feeling back in the hand will take a while longer especially if they have had the condition for a long time.
 In some cases, the scar may become sensitive and may ache for a few months.
 Fortunately, it usually goes away on its own even without treatment.